7/30/2019

 Joe Ritchie

-All right so maybe my first question Mike just just focusing on climate operating leverage for the quarter and so obviously like price cost came through well.
-It seemed like the leverage was maybe a little bit lighter than we expected.
-Was there anything that like just impacted Q2 just from a from a mixed perspective on the climate side anything out of the ordinary.
+All right.
+So maybe my first question, Mike, just focusing on climate operating leverage for the quarter.
+And so obviously, like price cost came through well.
+It seems like the leverage is maybe a little bit lighter than we expected.
+Was there anything that like just impacted Q2 just from a mixed perspective on the climate side?
+Anything out of the ordinary?

 speaker

-So Joe I've got 32 percent.
+So, Joe, I've got 32%.
 Were you expecting more than that in the quarter?

 speaker